Earth Sciences Placement

 Placement documentation needs to be completed prior to enrolment

-Students will receive full information on this in the course outline provided by the School of Environmental and Life Sciences.
+Students will receive full information on this in the Host Guidelines provided by the School of Environmental and Life Sciences.

 |Objectives||On successful completion of this course, students will have:|